-The first is the "User Group" (UG) which will comprise the pool of potential participants in the project pilot demonstration and validation activities.
+The first is the "User Group" (UG) which comprises the pool of participants in the project pilot demonstration and validation activities.
 The User Group participants are critical for successful validation and the generation of reliable, trustworthy conclusions.
-As a result, PARITY will establish the UG at the project onset and implement a comprehensive information, awareness raising and training campaign to ensure not only adequate participation in demonstration activities, but also that participants use the PARITY solution as independent, beta users that will generate impartial feedback and recommendations.
+With the finalization of the PARITY pilot sites, the relevant users have been identified as physical persons.
+The created PARITY User Group will be the target of a comprehensive information, awareness raising and training campaign to ensure not only adequate participation in demonstration activities, but also that participants use the PARITY solution as independent, beta users that will generate impartial feedback and recommendations.
 This will help the consortium identify weaknesses in the user experience and interfaces which will lead to improvements for easier market penetration.
 The campaign will include both physical and digital engagement means/activities and will strive to maintain a constantly open communication channel with the users.

 The second key group includes market stakeholders who can provide an independent viewpoint and enhance the exploitation potential of project outputs by contributing to their design and creation.
-For this purpose, PARITY will find a "Stakeholder Ecosystem" (SE), populate it and actively involve it in project activities in a consultancy, advisory manner.
+For this purpose, PARITY will find a "Stakeholder Ecosystem" (SE), populate it, and actively involve it in project activities in a consultancy, advisory manner.
 It will include members that are direct stakeholders in the domains of PARITY interest and especially key market verticals, such as building energy management, flexibility management, energy market operation, retailing, etc. The SE will serve the purpose of an Advisory Board with emphasis on market and exploitation aspects, such as: a) to expand the consortium's viewpoint beyond the mere interests of its members, b) to infuse the project with novel ideas regarding new exploitation opportunities and how to address them, c) to ensure alignment of project outcomes with the expectations of the market stakeholders, d) enhance the relevance of project outcomes for further national markets in the EU and beyond.
 The Advisory Board will also include technical experts from fields related with the project scope: these will include grid-related ones (experts on system operation), and market-related ones (electricity market operation experts).
 The main aim would be to include such experts' recommendations early into the requirements' engineering phases to prevent misdirection into the later-on implementation stages.